dbmi-pitt/CCRI-Data-Characterization/README.md

 * 00-config-{oracle, mssql}.R set up the connection to your database.
 * 01-functions.R contains all functions required to generate summary reports.
 * 02-unit-tests-{oracle, mssql}.R run a prespecified list of data validation tests located in `inst/unit_tests.csv`.
-These tests are replications of selected required checks in the PCORnet data characterization SAS file for CDM version 3.1.
-Checks for CDM version 4.0 will be generated in an upcoming revision.
+These tests are replications of selected required checks in the PCORnet data characterization SAS file.
 * 03-execute-{oracle, mssql}.R loop over lists of tables/fields to run data characterization.

 ## 1 Set up connection information ##

-Edit the config file 00-config-oracle.R or 00-config-mssql.R depending on your RDBMS. **For Oracle systems, please be sure to declare the schema name, otherwise the scripts will fail.**
+Edit the config file 00-config-oracle.R or 00-config-mssql.R depending on your RDBMS.
+You must assign either 3.1 or 4.1 to the version object so the scripts will know which CDM version to run against. **For Oracle systems, also please be sure to declare the schema name, otherwise the scripts will fail.**

 ## 2 Schema config ##